mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

-When a receiver wants to signal to a transmitter that the receiver no longer wishes to receive events about a subject over a stream, the receiver makes an HTTP POST request to the `/remove-subject` endpoint under the stream's resource, containing in the body a JSON object whose name/value pairs contain subject identifiers defined by a profiling specification.
-The On a successful response, the transmitter responds with a 204 No Content response.
+When a receiver wants to signal to a transmitter that the receiver no longer wishes to receive events about a subject over a stream, the receiver makes an HTTP POST request to the `/remove-subject` endpoint under the stream's resource, containing in the body a Subject Identifier Object identifying the subject to be removed.
+On a successful response, the transmitter responds with a 204 No Content response.

 <<TODO: Errors>>